Bradbury Robinson: St. Louis' "perfect exhibition" of the passing game

-The 1906 Iowa game was refereed by one of the top football officials in the country ...
-West Point's Lt.
+The 1906 Iowa game was refereed by one of the top football officials in the country West Point's Lt.
 H. B. "Stuffy" Hackett.
 He had worked games involving the top Eastern powers that year and, just the Saturday before, had officiated in Chicago where Coach Amos Alonzo Stagg's national defending champion Maroons thrashed Nebraska 38-5.
-Hackett had played the game himself, quarterbacking the Army Cadets to a 40–5 rout of Navy in 1903.
+Hackett had played the game himself, quarter-backing the Army Cadets to a 40–5 rout of Navy in 1903.
 He was the first-ever winner of the Army Athletic Association Award.
 He would become a member of the American Intercollegiate Football Rules Committee in 1907 and be prominent in the game for the next three decades.
 Hackett was thus uniquely qualified to compare St. Louis' passing game with what everyone else in the country was doing in 1906.
-He was quoted the next day in Wray's Globe-Democrat article: "It was the most perfect exhibition ... of the new rules ... that I have seen all season and much better than that of Yale and Harvard.
-St. Louis' style of pass differs entirely from that in use in the east. ...
-The St. Louis university players shoot the ball hard and accurately to the man who is to receive it ...
+He was quoted the next day in Wray's Globe-Democrat article: "It was the most perfect exhibition of the new rules. that I have seen all season and much better than that of Yale and Harvard.
+St. Louis' style of pass differs entirely from that in use in the east.
+The St. Louis university players shoot the ball hard and accurately to the man who is to receive it.
 The fast throw by St. Louis enables the receiving player to dodge the opposing players, and it struck me as being all but perfect."